netspective-studios/PgDCP/README.md

 # PostgreSQL Data Computing Platform (PgDCP)

-PgDCP is Netspective's approach for using PostgreSQL to host polyglot stored procedures, stored functions, and other objects through Postgraphile, Hasura, and PostgREST.
+PgDCP is Netspective's approach for using PostgreSQL to host tables, views, plus polyglot stored routines and surface them as GraphQL and REST using Postgraphile, Hasura, and PostgREST.
 Using PostgreSQL whenever possible is called our _Zero Middleware_ automated backend as a service (AutoBaaS) strategy.
 AutoBaaS helps us eliminate signficant amounts of GraphQL and REST boilerplate code plus reduces the number of microservices we need to deploy and manage.

 _Zero Middleware_ is not tool or framework but an approach to reducing data-centric code surfaces to just PostgreSQL, with automatic and auto-generated, secure GraphQL and REST endpoints whenever possible.
 For use cases when higher-performance or more secure interfaces are necessary, direct access to tables, views, and stored routines using PostgreSQL wire protocol is encouraged.